 Most of the time, it is relatively simpler to file for divorce if there are no children involved.
 Otherwise, in all of the decisions involved, the divorcing parties must take into careful consideration the legal rights and best interest of the child.
-If you are planning to get a divorce or if you have questions on the divorce procedure, a credible Arizona divorce and family law attorney can give you expert legal advice.
+If you are planning to get a divorce or if you have questions on the divorce procedure, Surprise Divorce and Separation Lawyers can give you expert legal advice.

 Basics of the Divorce Process

 The majority of divorce proceedings have a residency requirement that cannot be waived.
 Both parties filing the divorce petition have to reside in the state for at least 90 days.
 Additionally, if there are children involved, they must have resided in Arizona for at least six months before issues such as parenting time, visitation, and child support can be decided upon.